aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/customxmlpart/_index.md

 ### getID() {#getID--}

+<b>@deprecated.</b> Please use the 'iD' property instead.
 Gets and sets the id of the custom xml part.

 ```javascript
 getID() : string;